davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 <div data-location="smooth-capping-surface">

-The layered sulfates have been substantially eroded, and are preserved only in mesas capped by a more erosionally resistant unit.
+The layered sulfates have been substantially eroded, and are preserved only in mesas capped by an erosionally resistant unit.
-In some places, the layered sulfates occur beneath the Syrtis Major lavas, but much of the unit is instead topped by an enigmatic "smooth capping unit."
+In some places, the layered sulfates occur beneath the Syrtis Major lavas, but much of their preserved area is instead topped by an enigmatic "smooth capping unit."
 This ~5-20 m thick cap is significantly smoother than the lava flows, occurs at higher elevation, and retains craters poorly [@Quinn2019].
 Its origin is currently unknown.